dougludlow/ng2-bs3-modal/README.md

 - `show-default-buttons: boolean`, default: `false`

-   Show or hide the default 'Save' and 'Close' buttons in the footer.
+   Show or hide the default 'Close' and 'Dismiss' buttons in the footer.
 Specify `true` to show.

+- `close-button-label: string`, default: `'Close'`

+   Change the label in the default 'Close' button in the footer.
+Has no effect if show-default-buttons aren't set.

+- `dismiss-button-label: string`, default: `'Dismiss'`

+   Change the label in the default 'Dismiss' button in the footer.
+Has no effect if show-default-buttons aren't set.

 ## Examples